Frequently Asked Questions about the Kaiser Permanente STP presented by Alaska Airlines

-A: Yes, a 75% refund is available up to a month before the event.
+A: Yes, a 50% refund is available up to a month before the event.
 After that date, there are no refunds for any reason, medical or otherwise.
-Registrations are NOT transferable or deferrable to another ride or future year.
+Registrations are NOT deferrable for another ride.
 View the detailed policy.

 Q: Where is packet pickup?

-A: Packet pickup will be at REI in Portland and in Seattle.
+A: NEW THIS YEAR!
+Packets will be available for pickup in Seattle at our headquarters in Magnusson Park.
 Packets will also be available at the start line.
 Please see the Packet Pickup section for details.
+Free parking is available.

 Q: Can I get my packet mailed to me?

 A: Yes, you can for an additional fee.
 See the registration page for details.